iagonb/iagonb/README.md

 ### Hi, I'm Iago 👋 🧑‍

-I'm a Bachelor's in Physics 🔭, currently finishing a master's degree in Applied Physics and an MBA in Data Science & Analytics 💻.

-I'm fascinated by complex problems and working on multidisciplinary projects 👯.

-Here you will find some of my recent studies using computational and analytical skills 😉.
+I'm a PhD candidate in Physics with a background in complex systems, statistical physics, and econophysics.
+My work sits at the intersection of theory, computation, and data science.

+I’m particularly interested in stochastic processes, network-based models, and wealth/inequality dynamics, combining analytical approaches (SDEs, Fokker–Planck equations) with large-scale simulations in Python and C.

+Here you’ll find repositories related to:

+📊 Data Science & Analytics (risk, finance, and applied modeling)

+🔬 Agent-based and stochastic models

+🌐 Complex networks and emergent phenomena

+🧠 Bridging physics-inspired models with real-world data

+I enjoy tackling complex, multidisciplinary problems and turning theory into reproducible code 🚀

 🛠️ Tools